Skip to content

 These awards support qualified veterinary surgeons to undertake specialised higher clinical or pathology training in equine veterinary science or medicine.

-The application round for awards to start in 2025 is now open.
-Deadline for applications is 15 July 2024.
+The application round for awards due to start in April 2027 is now open.

 Application information